towersvault/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.1
+- *Fixed typed effectiveness being applied the wrong way to static damage moves
+- All the extra options on the option menu have been moved to their own separate menu
+- Add Debug Stat Reset feature
+- Fixed shiny clause now working in nuzlocke mode
 - *Fixed a bug catcher on route 9 being able to walk onto a ledge
 - *The message for substitute taking damage now only displays after the first attack of a multi-attack move
 - *Multi-attack moves display effectivenes only on first attack instead of the last attack